smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 ### Scope Of Test Scripts

 ATF has a very large collection of tests that are implemented with varying design patterns.
-It is hard to gauge the scope of how much work it would take to make every atf compatible with the selenium web driver.
+It is hard to gauge the scope of how much work it would take to make every ATF test compatible with the Selenium WebDriver.
 The author suggests that the initial implementation of this proposal covers basic smoke test cases such as registering an app, activating an app, displaying some data, and performing some sort of button press type interactions.

 ### Architecture Diagram